(Screenshot depicting the 3D model of a futuristic aircraft rendered as wireframe.)

 The toolkit is made of three major components:

-The latter can be used without any programming knowledge, but only from the command line as of 28 August 2018.
+The latter can be used without any programming knowledge.

 System requirements